sban/narratives/README.md

 # The Digital Story Grammar package (DSG)

-A simple wrapper program to perform digital story grammar (DSG) analyses on textual data in Python using the AllenNLP framework.

-For empirical examples that also present the theory behind DSG, please see:
+A simple wrapper for performing digital story grammar (DSG) analyses on textual data in Python using the AllenNLP framework.
+Please note that the original program was written in R, and the Python wrapper is still in beta.
+For empirical examples of DSG (based on the R program) that also explain the theory behind DSG, please see:

 Andrade SB & Andersen D (2020).
 Digital story grammar: a quantitative methodology for narrative analysis.
 International Journal of Social Research Methodology.
 Volume 23, Issue 4. https://doi.org/10.1080/13645579.2020.1723205